-Construction and Engineering Disputes for businesses
+Construction and Engineering Disputes for Businesses

-If you a business working in the construction and engineering industry, you will be fully aware of the impact any dispute can have on your cash flow.
+If you are a business working in the construction and engineering industry, you will be fully aware of the impact any dispute can have on your cash flow.
 Disputes generally lead to delays in getting the work completed, delays in getting paid and general bad feeling.

 At Fleet Solicitors, our experienced lawyers provide legal advice to businesses in the construction and engineering industry, focusing on providing the most efficient, cost effective and commercial solution to any dispute.

 We regularly advise on the following types of dispute:

 - Disputes relating to contract terms;

 - Disputes relating to final accounts including claims for delay and extensions of time;

 - Disputes relating to defective work; and